-California's workers' compensation law, passed by the state Legislature more than 100 years ago, guarantees prompt, automatic benefits to workers injured on the job.
+California's workers' compensation law, passed by the state Legislature more than 100 years ago, guarantees prompt, automatic benefits to workers

 Before workers' compensation, injured workers had to sue their employers to recover medical costs and lost wages.
 Lawsuits took months and sometimes years.
 Juries and judges had to decide who was at fault and how much, if anything, would be paid.
 Too often, the injured worker got nothing.
 It was costly, time consuming and unfair.